knewyousir/WFI-session-3/readme.md

 npm i -S express
 ```

+(`-S` is the shortcut for `--save`.)

-[Express](https://expressjs.com/en/api.html#req) is a server side framework for building web applications on Node.js.
-It simplifies the server creation process and allows you to use JavaScript as your server-side language.
+[Express](https://expressjs.com/) is a server side framework for building web applications on Node.js.
+It simplifies the server creation process and uses JavaScript as the server-side language.

 Common web-development tasks are not directly supported by Node.
-If you want to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, or use templates to dynamically create the response, you will need to write the code yourself or use Express.
+Express allows you to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, and use templates to dynamically create the response.

+## Exercise

-Create `index.js` in the root folder of our project.
+The default entry point in package.json is `index.js` so, following that lead, create `index.js` in the root folder of our project:

 ```js
 const express = require('express');